Guangdong Museum

-The Guangdong Museum (广东省博物馆) is a general museum of Cantonese art, nature, culture and history in Guangzhou.
+The Guangdong Museum (广东省博物馆) is a general museum of art, nature, culture and history in Guangzhou.
+It covers both local art and artifacts from the Guangdong province as well as general Chinese art.

 History

 Old building

 The Guangdong Provincial Museum was located on 215 Wenming Rd.
 (23.1239°N 113.2770°E), in Yuexiu District, Guangzhou, on which was the original site of Sun Yat-sen University.
 It was a provincial general museum, founded in 1959 and with a land area of 43,000 square meters.
 It comprised three major parts: the museum, the relic of the First National Congress of the Kuomintang and Lu Xun Memorial House.
 Other affiliated buildings include the Red Tower (红楼) and the observatory of Sun Yat-sen University.

 There are two separate buildings.
 The building which housed the original National Sun Yat-sen University became the Lu Xun Memorial Hall and contains an exhibition of objects related to Lu Xun and some other intellectuals who influenced Chinese modernization and indirectly prepared the way for the communist revolution.

-The newer building to the right was initially built in 1957-1959 and greatly enlarged in 1992.
+The newer building to the right was initially built in 1957–1959 and greatly enlarged in 1992.
 It contains several distinct exhibitions and has notices in English.
 In the historical exhibition of "Chaozhou wood carving", on display are screens and other objects elaborately carved in wood as well as an explanation of the history and different techniques used in the art.

 The next section on the ground floor was an exhibition of modern ceramic figures sculpted in the traditional Shiwan (Foshan) style.
 Each window was dedicated to a different artist with a brief biography and some examples of their work.

 Upstairs there was a section dedicated to the history of the city of Guangzhou from prehistoric times to the modern days.
 Guangzhou was always a center of trade with foreign nations and many of the objects from the semi-colonial years come from England (postcards, pictures and other documents).

 Another section housed an exhibition of old Chinese pottery and china wares while yet another section contains posters in traditional Chinese calligraphy.

 Not long after the opening of the new Guangdong Museum in May 2010, the old Guangdong Province Museum closed its doors permanently.